PlushaQ/client_server_app/README.md

 # simple_client_server_app
 This is a client-server application where the client can send a command to the server, and the server returns the appropriate response based on the command.
-Installation
+## Installation

     This application requires Python 3 to run.
 Clone the repository and navigate to the directory in the command line.
-## Usage

 ### Starting the server